codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 ### In <span style="color:#69318e">violet</span>: Bundles section

-This section has tree dropdowns:
+This section has three dropdowns:

 1. Bundle: Here you can select a bundle to configure.
-2. Service: If this bundle uses more than one service, you can select her the service to set or unset.
+2. Service: If this bundle uses more than one service, you may select the service to set or unset here.
 3. Service Instance: Here you can select one instance of the service type set at 2 or `none`.